Lost dog found in Arbroath may have given birth to puppies recently

 But in an update Tayside Police Division said the dog had made it safely back to its owners.

-“We are pleased to report that the lost dog found near Tealing has been reunited with her owner.
+“We are pleased to report that the lost dog found near Tealing has been reunited with her owner,” they said.